notcopernicus/tech-for-resistance/README.md

-### 3D Workforce development simulation for historically marginalized communities
+# K-Shaped: 3D Workforce development simulation for historically marginalized communities

-# K-Shaped: The Bridge

 K-Shaped: The Bridge is a Unity-powered web game that trains Black and Brown workers for high-salary, high-barrier technical roles—starting with **data center technicians**—by providing safe, accessible “technical flight hours” and high-stakes communication practice.

 ---

-## 🌍 Problem
+## Problem

 We are living in a **K-shaped economy**:
 while wealth accelerates upward for some, historically marginalized communities remain locked in the lower arm due to **high barriers to entry** in emerging technical jobs.